 Academic Catalog

-Urban Studies (B.A.)
+Urban Studies and Planning (B.A.)

 The field of urban studies explores contemporary cities and urban trends and addressed some of today's most pressing problems.
 Globally, complex systems of urban settlement house the overwhelming majority of the population and dominate their residents' social, economic, cultural, and intellectual lives.
 In the U.S., in particular, exploring the development and transformation of metropolitan regions is essential to understanding some of the most significant dynamics affecting the nation.
 Especially pertinent are the powerful forces of suburbanization, political fragmentation, and residential segregation along lines of race and class that reshaped our society in the latter half of the 20th century.
 These forces structure the resources, activities, and opportunities that unite and divide Americans.
 Wayne State's Detroit location offers a powerful vantage point from which students may gain valuable insight these complex dynamics.